deusx7/deusx7.github.io/posts/htb/posts/onlyforyou.md

 python3 -c "import pty; pty.spawn('/bin/bash')"
 ```

-Checking the internal ports avaiable shows that a service is running on port 3000
+Checking the internal ports avaiable shows that a service is running on port 3000 and 8001
 ![image](https://user-images.githubusercontent.com/127159644/236716251-7e6f788d-86ce-4c4b-93a9-bad02d10b5a0.png)

 Lets port forward using chisel shall we 🙂